+- B) Voting Membership:

 - 1) A.S.
-President or Internal Vice-President - 2) Five (5) Legislative Council Representatives - 3) Eleven (11) Students At-Large - 4) Finance Board Vice-Chairperson
+President or Internal Vice-President

+- 2) Four (4) Legislative Council Representatives

+- 3) Twelve (12) Students At-Large

+- 4) Finance Board Vice-Chairperson

+- C) Non-Voting Membership:

 - 1) Chairperson (votes only in the event of a tie)

 - 2) A.S.
 Internal Vice-President or A.S.
 President

 - 3) A.S.
 Executive Director

 - 4) A.S.
 Administration Office Liaison

 - 5) Student Government Advisor

 - 6) A.S.
 Controller(s)

 - 7) A.S.
 Committees Coordinator

 - 8) A.S.
 Attorney General

-D) Selection and Term of Office of Chairperson and Members:
+- D) Selection and Term of Office of Chairperson and Members:

-1) The Chairperson and the eleven (11) Student Representatives shall be nominated by the A.S.
+- 1) The Chairperson, Vice-Chairperson and the Twelve (12) Student at -large Representatives, shall be nominated by the A.S.
 President and approved by the Legislative Council for a term of one (1) academic year.
-In addition to these eleven (11) Student Representatives, the President shall appoint a Vice-Chairperson, subject to Legislative Council's approval.
-The five (5) Legislative Council Representatives shall be nominated by the Internal Vice President and approved by the Legislative Council for the term of one (1) academic year.
+In addition to these twelve

+(12)Student Representatives, the President shall appoint a Vice-Chairperson, subject to Legislative Council's approval.
+The four (4) Legislative Council Representatives shall be nominated by the Internal Vice President and approved by the Legislative Council for the term of one (1) academic year.